suresh-kumara-gist/docker-acquia-cli/README.md

 Example: changing the tag for an environment
 -----

-To switch code to a specific tag, take a look at the script at ./scripts/docker-host/switch.sh which switches the code to a new branch, and then confirms the switch is done.
+To switch code to a specific _existing_ tag, take a look at the script at ./scripts/docker-host/switch.sh which switches the code to a new branch, and then confirms the switch is done.

+**Because of [issue CLI-1087/#1540](https://github.com/acquia/cli/issues/1540) it is possible to switch to a tag that does not exist and ACLI will not fail, so make sure the tag exists.**

 More resources
 -----